lconde-ucl/CLAPAnalysis_sge/README.md

 * Email address: Add an email address if you want to receive an email if the pipeline fails (default: none)
 * Assembly: Specify the assembly, hg38, mm10 or mixed (default: mixed)
+* removeduplicates: if you don't want to remove duplicates in the picard MarkDuplicates step, change this to false (default: true)
 ```
 email: ""
 assembly: "mixed"
+removeduplicates: "true"
 ```

 ### 5. Run the pipeline